telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-dynamic-hyperlink-column.md

 * __NavigateUrlMemberPaths__ - name of the property which contains the URL.

 * __NavigateUrlFormatString__ - allows you to provide a format string for the value of the URL.
 That wat you can easily format URLs provided as relative by the business object.
-To learn more about formating you can check [Data Formatting]({%slug gridview-columns-data-formatting%}) topic.
+To learn more about formatting you can check [Data Formatting]({%slug gridview-columns-data-formatting%}) topic.

 * __TargetName__ - specifies the location to open the link.